AdobeDocs/experience-manager-brand-portal.en/help/using/accelerated-download.md

    If ports are not OK, then reach out to your network team and ensure that Ports 33001 (both TCP & UDP) are not blocked in the firewall.

-1. If the ports are OK, then check if your network is not slow, by measuring the available bandwidth using [https://www.speedtest.net/](https://www.speedtest.net/).
+1. If the ports are OK, then check if your network is not slow by measuring the available bandwidth using [https://www.speedtest.net/](https://www.speedtest.net/).

    If the bandwidth is a few (1-10 Mbps) or in Kbps, then use Aspera Preferences and try to limit the bandwidth equal to the available bandwidth.